 - 1/2 tsp sea salt

-- In a large, deep skillet (14 inch or larger) brown meat on medium-high.
-You’ll want to choose the largest in your arsenal, because the chili will all be done in one pan.
-Alternatively, a stock pot will also work.
+- In a large, deep saucepan (14 inch or larger) brown meat on medium-high.
+Alternatively, a stock pot or large dutch oven will also work.

-- Add the chili powder, cumin, paprika, oregano, salt, and pepper before adding the diced tomatoes, chicken broth, and butternut squash.
-Stir to combine.
+- Add the chili powder, cumin, paprika, oregano, salt, and pepper and stir to combine.
+Then add the diced tomatoes, chicken broth, and butternut squash.
+Stir again to combine.

 - Allow the chili to come to a simmer for 10-12 minutes so that the butternut squash can soften and everything becomes aromatic.

-- Taste for salt and adjust if needed.
+- Taste for salt and pepper and adjust if needed.